6 Badass Content Writing Examples That Are Actually Useful

 Homepage?

-God no—way too fucking hard.
+God no—way too hard.

 Because you can reuse all the content from your other pages to fill in the homepage.

-First of all, no Google fucking won’t—they said this back in 2008 (you know, the year when everything went to shit and never got better).
+First of all, no Google won’t—they said this back in 2008 (you know, the year when everything went to shit and never got better).

 Third, if that stupid dicknuts had read the content carefully, she would have realized that I had made slight changes to the content for whiny dipshits like her.